 - A health bar where attendees could request fresh juices, smoothies, or protein shakes

 - A VR lounge where attendees put on noise-canceling headphones and a VR headset to escape to a private island or to the mountains;

 - Traveling light therapy stations that acted as a therapeutic light experience putting users in various states, such as deep relaxation, dreamlike, or meditative

 - A give back station where attendees could put together care packages for a nearby homeless shelter

 - And candle making stations where attendees could choose their own scents and make small candles to take home with them.

 During the same afternoon, we offered 10 sessions focusing on a different area of wellness.
 Some of the sessions included lessons on how to obtain a positive growth mindset, how to step outside of your box, nutrition tips, and various other aspects of balancing work, family, friends, and time for yourself.
 The feedback we got from attendees was outstanding.

-The Zen Zone is a prime example of an activity focused on health and wellness that we added into an event, but you can go one step further and actually hold your meeting at a destination that is focused on health and wellness.
+The Zen Zone is a prime example of an activity focused on health and wellness that we added into a corporate event, but you can go one step further and actually hold your meeting at a destination that is focused on health and wellness.
 Just this past week, our President & CEO, Rob Adams, attended a YPO (Young Presidents’ Organization) event held at the Miraval Arizona Resort and Spa in Tucson.